Keyboard shortcuts

 Introduction

-Radar Agent collects Redis metrics from configured deployments and sends them to the Radar server via gRPC.
+Radar Collector collects Redis metrics from configured deployments and sends them to the Radar server via gRPC.

 Supported Deployment Types